geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 Note:

 * Partly due to a limitation of the WTMS 1.0.0 recommendations, each *projection* has its own *GetCapabilities* document.
-* The same access restrictions apply as above.
 * The same `timestamps` are available in all projection.
 New `timestamp` are added to the former ones.
 * The layer *ch.kantone.cadastralwebmap-farbe* uses a WMS service as its source.
 * Note that all layers are available at all scales.
 You have to check for which **tileMatrixSets** a particuliar layer is defined.
 Your WMTS client may either stretch the